VPNL/Eyetracking/README.md

 - setupEyelink_Projector: Initializes, setups, and calibrates Eyelink for eye tracking subjects looking at stimuli displayed on the projector screen at the CNI.
 Run this code before you start any functional scan requiring eyetracking.

+- setupEyelink_Bore: Initializes, setups, and calibrates Eyelink for eye tracking subjects looking at stimuli displayed on the bore monitor at the CNI.
+Run this code before you start any functional scan requiring eyetracking.

 ## Plotting Eye Movements

 Under the PlottingEyeMovements folder, you will find functions that can be used to plot eye movements, especially for subjects asked to fixate on a central dot.
 The most important of these functions is eyetrackQA which is described in more detail below.